 Electric Vehicle Smart Charger ProgramElectric vehicles (EVs) have significant environmental benefits and are becoming increasingly cost-effective for residents and businesses thanks to federal and state incentives.
 Belmont Light's EV Program will add to these incentives, making EV adoption even more feasible for Belmont residents.

-Belmont Light offers no-cost, comprehensive energy audits to all residential customers.
-As part of the audit, a professional energy advisor will conduct a thorough analysis of your home's energy use, offer tips on appliance usage, and provide a report detailing recommendations and payback times for any suggested improvements.
-(Participants are under no obligation to proceed with project work suggested during audits.)
-The advisor will also install up to $30 of energy savings materials during the audit.
-The 2016 audit program includes a free thermal imaging scan and blower door test.
+Belmont Light offers no-cost, comprehensive energy assessments to all residential customers.
+As part of the assessment, a professional energy advisor will conduct a thorough analysis of your home's energy use, offer tips on appliance usage, and provide a report detailing recommendations and estimated savings for any suggested improvements.
+(Participants are under no obligation to proceed with project work suggested during assessments.)
+The advisor will also install up to $30 of energy savings materials during the assessment.
+The 2018 assessment program includes a free thermal imaging scan.

 To schedule your assessment or receive advice about saving energy in general, call our Energy Hotline, hosted by Energy New England, at 1-888-772-4242.

 Highly efficient electric heat pump systems can help residents reduce energy bills and carbon footprints by up to 50%.
 For this reason, Belmont Light offers discounts between $500 and $1,500 for heat pumps, depending on the size of the system.
 These discounts are available to homes currently heated with any fuel type and must be approved and granted prior to purchase and installation.
 To learn more, please click here or call Sagewell, the program administrator, at 617-963-8141.Heat Pump Discount

 Click here for Program Website

 Purchasing a new appliance this year?
 Choose an ENERGY STAR qualified appliance and receive a rebate on your electric bill!